What is a Pow-Wow? Meaning, origins, and role in Indigenous cultures

 - • Creates a space for collective connection

 Each beat carries intention.
-The drum gathers, aligns, and recalls the connection between humans, nature, and the spiritual world.
+The drum gathers, aligns, and reminds us of the connection between humans, nature, and the spiritual world.

 Dances tell stories.
 They express: